-Upgrading the U.S. electric power transmission and distribution system to the level of a “Smart Grid” represents a significant investment but would yield numerous benefits.
+Upgrading the U.S. grid to the level of a “Smart Grid”—that is, one in which the components of the delivery system are controlled and coordinated by computerized remote data acquisition and automated operations—represents a significant investment but would yield numerous benefits.
 New technologies and equipment would improve reliability, resulting in fewer system failures and quicker restoration of power when blackouts occur.
-Unlike the current grid, a large fraction of generation could come from renewable and intermittent resources, benefitting the environment, and a modern grid would allow for the creation of wholesale energy markets, better price signals to customers, and a more distributed system of power generation.
+An upgraded grid could facilitate increased reliance on renewable and intermittent resources, assuming development of viable storage methods.
+And a modern grid would allow for the creation of wholesale energy markets, better prices for customers, and a more distributed system of power generation.

 - Overview and Summary of America’s Energy Future: Technology and Transformation (2010)